-Slip-and-fall lawsuits are normally based on premises liability law, an area of law that concerns property owners’ responsibility to keep lawful visitors safe from harm.
-Someone who gets hurt on another person’s property can seek compensation for losses stemming from the property owner’s failure to keep safe premises.
+Slip-and-fall lawsuits are generally based on premises liability law, an area of law that concerns property owners’ responsibility to keep lawful visitors safe from harm.
+Someone who gets hurt on another person’s property can seek compensation for losses from the owner’s failure to maintain secure premises.

-One common way a property owner could contribute to a visitor’s slip-and-fall injury is by failing to exercise due care in maintaining their property.
+A property owner could contribute to a visitor’s slip-and-fall injury by failing to exercise due care in maintaining their property.
 The level of care a property owner owes a visitor varies depending on the visitor’s status under the law.
 Under Florida premises liability law, there are three types of visitors: invitees, licensees, and trespassers.

 Property owners owe the highest duty of care to invitees — those who are invited onto a property by the owner or occupier.
 Florida recognizes two types of invitees: business and public invitees.
-A business invitee is invited for business purposes, such as shopping or dining.
+A business invitee is requested for business purposes like shopping or dining.
 By contrast, a public invitee is someone with an implicit invitation as a member of the public, such as a visitor to a public park.
-Property owners owe invitees a duty to maintain and inspect their premises and remedy hazardous conditions regularly.
+Property owners owe invitees a duty to regularly maintain and inspect their premises and remedy hazardous conditions.

 Florida law also holds business owners responsible for slip-and-falls due to “transitory foreign substances” in business establishments when business owners have actual or constructive knowledge of such hazards and opportunities to remedy them.
 A slip-and-fall victim could prove constructive knowledge by showing that:

-- The hazard existed long enough for the business owner to discover it through ordinary diligence.
+- The risk existed long enough for the business owner to discover it through ordinary diligence.

-- The hazard occurred regularly enough that the owner should have foreseen it.
+- The trouble occurred regularly sufficient that the owner should have foreseen it.

 What Compensation Can I Recover Through a Slip-and-Fall Accident Lawsuit?